-There are certain formalities one must undertake when doing business.
+There are certain formalities one must undertake when starting a business.
 With the growth of the web as a commercial medium, there is a question as to whether all or some of these formalities are applicable to internet businesses.
-For instance, is a local business license required for an internet business?
+For instance, is a business license required for an internet business?

 A business license is a revenue generator for cities and counties.
-The basic idea is you pay an annual fee for the right to conduct business in the location in question.
+You typically pay an annual fee for the right to conduct business in the location in question.
+This fee is separate from the much-discussed Internet sales tax.

 Municipalities have finally realized there are lots of people within their borders who run internet businesses.
 They are starting to become stricter on licensing issues.
 Most now require Internet companies, even home-based versions, to obtain a license.
 You will need to check the website for your city to learn more, but you should anticipate needing a license.